-The priests sat around and talked with each other.
+Many priests sat around and visited with each other.

-A bell was rung to let everybody know it was time to begin.
+A bell was rung to let everybody know it was time to begin the ceremony.

-There were other priests from many areas.
+The priests had come from many areas of Ethiopia.
 Here are a couple others with the High Priest of Lalibela.

 The singing began.